-- For employment income, employers must deduct and withhold employees' PIT and submit/ pay it to the tax authority, alongside the relevant social security contributions on monthly basis with the timeline no later than the $20^{th}$ of following month or on a quarterly basis by the $30^{th}$ day following the reporting quarter.
-The total income withheld must be finalised no later than 90 days after the end of the western calendar year.
+- For employment income, Employers must deduct and withhold employees' PIT and submit/ pay it to the tax authority, alongside the relevant social security contributions on monthly basis, with a timeline no later than the 20th of following month or on a quarterly basis by the last day of the 1st month following the reporting quarter.
+The total income withheld must be finalized no later than the last day of the 3rd month after the end of the western calendar year.